sdidevelopers/aurelia-template-lint-webpack-loader/README.md

           // set emitErrors to true to display them as errors
           emitErrors: false,

-          // aurelia does not interrupt the compilation by default
-          // if you want any file with aurelia errors to fail
-          // set failOnHint to true
-          failOnHint: true,

           // aurelia does not type check by default
           // if you want to do type checking set
           // typeChecking to true and provide